Only Crumbs Remain

 Store

-• The tart can be kept for up to 3 days covered in the refrigerator.
+• The tart can be kept for up to a week covered in the refrigerator.

 Tried this recipe?Leave a comment or mention @OnlyCrumbsRemain or tag #OnlyCrumbsRemain!